chengzhag/PanFusion/README.md

 ## Installation

-We use anaconda to manage the environment.
+We use Anaconda to manage the environment.
 You can create the environment by running the following command:

 ```bash
 git clone https://github.com/chengzhag/PanFusion